Kevinle76/ETL/README.md

 <h3>Extract: </h3>

-•	Used Pandas functions in Jupyter Notebook to load all three CSV files.
+Used Pandas functions in Jupyter Notebook to load all three CSV files.
 Store CSV files into DataFrame.
+To do this we read in the CSV files then put them into pandas dataframes.

 <h3>Transformation:</h3>